 Late afternoon flight to Shanghai.

 With a population of 24 million (2015), Shanghai is China’s biggest city.
 Rapid economic growth in the past 30 years has again turned Shanghai into a leading global city with significant influence in commerce, culture, finance, media, fashion, technology and transport.
 Today’s visitors to Shanghai are delighted by its futuristic skyline that blends so well with its treasured historical landmarks.

 This morning we visit Jade Buddha Temple and the famous waterfront promenade known as the Bund.
 After lunch we tour Yu Garden located at the old town centre.
 We wrap up the day with a drive through the glitzy financial centre on the east side of Huangpu River.

 Free day to explore on your own.
 We recommend Shanghai Museum and the Urban Planning Exhibition Center nearby.
 With a treasure trove collected from around the country, Shanghai Museum is a great place to explore on your own (audio guide available for a fee).
 Visitors to Shanghai often cite the museum as one of the best of its kind in China.

 Your China tour ends this morning.
 Transfer to the airport any time for return flight.
 Guests flying back to North America will regain a day upon re-crossing the International Date Line, thus arriving home the same day as departing from Shanghai.

 |Xian||3||Sheraton Xian North City||luxury|

 * Land Only price does not include international airfare.
-Contact us for a competitive fare quote.
+Please contact us for a fare quote.

 |What the tour price includes: